jsievers/tycho-demo/exercises/Exercise_01_Create_RCP_Bundle/README.txt

  - Choose "Run a product" and select "tychodemo.bundle.product"
  - You should see a splash screen followed by an empty RCP window with title "Tycho Demo RCP".
    (see expected_rcp_screenshot.png)
+ - Tip: to avoid starting lots of unneeded bundles:
+       - go to the Plug-ins tab of the launch configuration
+       - under "Launch with:", select "Plug-ins selected below only"
+       - uncheck all plugins in the target platform and only check "tychodemo.bundle" from the workspace
+       - press "Add Required Plug-ins"
+   Now only the plugins (transitively) required by tychodemo.bundle will be started.

 - Add a maven project file "pom.xml" in the root of the project with contents: